Doocey/tyne-time/src/content/posts/2014-05-05-alan-pardew-must-go-nufc-regret-losing-maestro.md

 ---
 title: Alan Pardew must go before NUFC regret losing this maestro
-description: 'Not too long ago Hatem Ben Arfa was a firm favourite of Newcastle manager Alan Pardew, yet 12 months on and the Frenchman could be forced out of Tyneside..'
+description: "Not too long ago Hatem Ben Arfa was a firm favourite of Newcastle manager Alan Pardew, yet 12 months on and the Frenchman could be forced out of Tyneside.."
 author: Kevin Doocey
 type: post
 date: 2014-05-05T15:25:28+00:00